Laymans Guide to Phonak Roger Systems

 Roger Integrated and Roger Direct

-Another option if you wear the latest Roger Direct compatible hearing aids (Phonak Marvel / Paradise, NHS supplied Phonak Nathos Nova, Unitron DX / Blu, Specsavers Advance x70… You can have a Phonak Roger transmitter streaming audio wirelessly DIRECT into the hearing aids with no external Roger receivers.
-For more information read this.
+For newer Roger Direct compatible hearing aids from Phonak – Marvel, Paradise, Lumity, Infinio, newer NHS supplied Phonak Nathos Nova, also Unitron DX / Blu, and Specsavers Advance x70… a great option is your Phonak Roger transmitter streaming audio wirelessly DIRECT into the hearing aids with NO external Roger receivers.

 Phonak Roger Neck Worn Receivers

-Using ear level Roger receivers the audio sent from a Roger transmitter is received straight to the hearing aid with no real loss of audio quality as a direct input, whereas using a Roger Neckloop it receives the audio and it is converted to a telecoil audio signal (loop) to be received by the telecoil (T position) of the hearing aid.
+Roger Neckloop receives audio from a Roger transmitter and converts it to a telecoil audio signal (loop) to be received by the telecoil (T position) of the hearing instrument.

 Summary